-- its assets, including its share of any asset held jointly. - its liabilities, including its share of any liabilities incurred jointly. - its revenue from the sale of its share of the output arising from the joint operation. - its share of the revenue from the sale of the output by the joint operation - its expenses, including its share of any expenses incurred jointly.
+- its revenue from the sale of its share of the output arising from the joint operation. - its share of the revenue from the sale of the output by the joint operation - its expenses, including its share of any expenses incurred jointly.